Upgrade Guide

 One easy way to know if an application requires a recompile is to inspect all of its ELF files with 'ldd' and grep for 'slurm'.
 If you see a versioned 'libslurm.so.x.y.z' reference, then the application will likely need to be recompiled.

-Seamless upgrades
+Seamless Upgrades

 In environments where the Slurm build process is customized, it is possible to install a new version of Slurm to a unique directory and use a symbolic link to point the directory in your PATH to the version of Slurm you would like to use.
 This allows you to install the new version before you are in a maintenance period as well as easily switch between versions should you need to roll back for any reason.
 It also avoids potential problems with library conflicts that might arise from installing different versions to the same directory.

-Last modified 28 May 2024
+Last modified 15 August 2024